Some info has been automatically translated. Show original language

 Casa Paradise del Mar

-Welcome to Casa Paraíso del Mar, the perfect place for your stay in Almeria.
-Located on the front line of the Paseo Marítimo, this home will surprise you with its breathtaking ocean views from a tenth floor.
-Its two balconies fill every corner of natural light throughout the day, creating a warm and cozy atmosphere.
+Welcome to Casa Paraíso del Mar, the perfect place for your stay in Almería.
+Located right on the Paseo Marítimo, this accommodation will surprise you with its stunning ocean views from the tenth floor.
+Its two balconies fill every corner with natural light throughout the day, creating a warm and cozy atmosphere.
 Decorated with style and affection, it will make you feel at home from the moment you arrive.
 We look forward to seeing you!

 Top guest favourite